rackerlabs/support-how-to/content/how-to/cloud-databases/setting-the-time-zone-for-a-cloud-databases-instance/index.md

 ### Setting the server time zone

-Server time zone is set in MySQL with the `default_time_zone` parameter, and the default value is `SYSTEM`.
+The server time zone is set in MySQL with the `default_time_zone` parameter, and the default value is `SYSTEM`.
 To set `default_time_zone` to a different value you can use the named time zone for the region (from the [IANA Time Zone Database](https://en.wikipedia.org/wiki/List_of_tz_database_time_zones)) or the